NEBULIS-Lab/E-RECAP/README.md

 bash scripts/run_stage1.sh 1000
 ```

-**Note:** This stage uses the model specified in `src/stage1_saliency.py`.
+**Note:** This stage uses Dolly-15k dataset for training and the model specified in `src/stage1_saliency.py`.
 Make sure to set the correct model path there if using a different model.

 #### Stage 2: Pruning Module Training (Required)